Roopaish/Flutter-RoadMap/README.md

 We use [ImagePicker](https://pub.dev/packages/image_picker) package for this.

-There are some extra configuration to be made when using it with ios.
+There are some extra configuration (for version 0.8.4+3) to be made when using it with ios.
 Add following keys to Info.plist located at:
 `<project root>/ios/Runner/Info.plist`
 `NSMicrophoneUsageDescription` is not required as we are not taking videos.